Permissionless-Software-Foundation/psfoundation-website2/markdown/business-plan/business-plan.md

 ### Uncensorable Publishing<a name="publishing"></a>
 Several tools have been packaged together to allow users to create websites and web applications that are nearly uncensorable.
 The technologies used are a combination of IPFS, Bitoin Cash, and Tor.
 A demo and walk-through of the earliest version is [available here](https://troutsblog.com/about).

 In order to publish uncensorable updates to this type of publishing platform, the Bitcoin Cash blockchain is used.
 These updates will also send a small amount of BCH to our token liquidity app, instructing it to burn a small amount of tokens.

-This publishing application is the first income-producing product distributed by the PSF, and is also a foundational piece of technology upon which more advanced and uncensorable applications will be developed.
+While this platform is not expected to be a great contributor to revenue in the short term, it has the potential to grow virally and has unlimited upside in potential long-term revenue.
+It represents a foundational piece of technology upon which more advanced and uncensorable applications will be developed.

 Videos:
 - [Non-technical video overview of how governments censor content](https://www.youtube.com/watch?v=RlNVyatwd5M)